 To effectively and efficiently serve the citizens of Arkansas through the conditional release of offenders via structured and evidenced-based decision-making; thereby ensuring the public’s safety, the empowerment of victims, and that offenders will be provided opportunities for positive behavioral change and held accountable for their actions upon release.

-- The Arkansas Parole Board will strive to become a national model for releasing authorities by:
+- The Arkansas Post-Prison Transfer Board will strive to become a national model for releasing authorities by:

-- Making data-driven parole decisions through: (1) The consistent application of nationally recognized evidenced-based approaches.
+- Making data-driven post-release supervision decisions through: (1) The consistent application of nationally recognized evidenced-based approaches.
 (2) The consideration of all available case information.
 (3) The application of appropriate decision criteria.

 - Stipulating programs, conditions, and services in a manner that enhances the reentry of offenders into the community.

-- Responding to parole violations appropriately and effectively by utilizing evidenced-based approaches, and taking into account the severity of the violation and the risks posed by the offender.
+- Responding to post-release supervision violations appropriately and effectively by utilizing evidenced-based approaches, and taking into account the severity of the violation and the risks posed by the offender.
 Providing victims of crime with opportunities to give input and with timely information regarding the decision-making process.